Brand development that increases sales velocity, guaranteed.

 Le Tour De France Logo With Hidden Message

-Lest you think that the Tour de France is merely an event where heavily performance-enhanced athletes make names for themselves, then disgracefully lose said titles, the brand logo reminds us that there is also some bicycling involved.
-The logo, rendered in a playful cursive, makes it clear with a little cyclist pedaling furiously.
+Lest you think the Tour de France is merely an event where heavily performance-enhanced athletes make names for themselves, only to lose those titles disgracefully, the brand logo reminds us that there is also some bicycling involved.
+The logo, rendered in playful cursive, makes it clear with a little cyclist pedaling furiously.

 LG